angelomaragna/prestashop-blockproductmanufacturer/readme.md

 ##Installation

 **IMPORTANT**: to install this package you have to rename the folder _prestashop-blockproductmanufacturer_ to only _blockproductmanufacturer_.
+These are the steps required to install:
-Copy the entire folder under your _PS_ROOT_DIR_/modules and then go to _Control panel_ > _Modules_.
-Search for "Block Product Manufacturer" and click Install.
+1. copy the entire folder under your _PS_ROOT_DIR_/modules
+2. go to _Control panel_ > _Modules_
+3. search for "Block Product Manufacturer"
+4. and click the Install button